mysterious-coding/base_entranced/README.md

 ####`/killturrets`
 Removes all turrets from the map.
 Useful for capt duels.
 Can be executed from rcon or callvote.

+####Custom team/class overrides
+You can override the classes for any siege map.
+Use `/g_redTeam <teamName>` and `/g_blueTeam <teamName>`.
+For example, to use Korriban classes on any map, you could type `/g_redTeam Siege3_Jedi` and `/g_blueTeam Siege3_DarkJedi`.

+To reset to base classes, use `0` or `none` as the argument.

+This also works with votes; you can do `/callvote g_redTeam <teamName>`.
+Enable this vote with `/g_allow_vote_customTeams`.

+####`/g_forceDTechItems`
+This cvar helps custom team/class overrides by adding some extra weapons/items to the defense tech.
+Note: these do NOT apply to Korriban.
+The mod is hardcoded to ignore these values for Korriban.

+0 = no additional weapons/items

+1 = only Hoth DTech gets demp only

+2 = only Hoth DTech gets shield only

+3 = only Hoth DTech gets demp and shield

+4 = all DTechs get demp only

+5 = all DTechs get shield only

+6 = all DTechs get demp and shield

+7 = all DTechs get shield; only Hoth DTech gets demp also (default setting)

 ####Weapon spawn preference
 Clients can decide their own preference of which weapon they would like to be holding when they spawn.
 To define your own preference list, type into your client JA: `/setu prefer <15 letters>`